DavidK0/YOLOv8-SKU110K-Test/README.md

 |Class loss weight    |0.2 - 4    |1|

-# Results #
+# Testing and results Results #
 The finalized model is the best model found during hyperparameter tuning.
-I evaluated the finalized model on the test set.
+I evaluated the finalized model on the test set using `python ./Test_YOLOv8.py`.
 The AP at different IoU thresholds is given below.
 |mAP50|.7|
 |mAP75|.6|
 |mAP50-95|.65|